 If we can't charge your card, your domain will expire and disconnect from your site.
-Eventually, we'll release the domain back to our registrar, Tucows.
+Eventually, your registrar, either Squarespace Domains LLC or Tucows, will reclaim the domain.

 Before you begin

-- Your domain’s billing and renewal is separate from your website renewal and other subscriptions, like G Suite by Google or Getty Images.
+- Your domain’s billing and renewal is separate from your website renewal and other subscriptions, like Email Campaigns, Google Workspace, or Member Areas.
 All subscriptions are billed to the same card on file.